 Object of the Month: The WIZARD

 Each month I highlight one of my images - giving more background to what you are looking at and how Photographed it.
-This month it is the Wizard Nebula.
+This September it is the Wizard Nebula.
+And there's a special offer too- just in case you fall in love with the Wizard!

 My Image of the beautiful Wizard Nebula